walk the malacon

 beach side restaurants

 Thurday famous flea market

-Barra de Navidad and surrounding area is home to deep sea fishing, golfing, surfing, bird watching, sunsets, swimming and Pickle Ball.
+Barra de Navidad and surrounding area is home to deep sea fishing, golfing, surfing, bird watching, sunsets, swimming and Pickle Ball close by and everyone is welcome.
 Beach Beach Beach!
 You can visit a different nearby beach every day with great shaded restaurant’s near the ocean shore and most are inexpensive.
-Rent a paddle board,swim in the ocean or relax on the beach.
+Rent a paddle board, swim in the ocean or relax on the beach.
 There is much to see and do and most everyone can speak English.

-There is an abundance of fresh seafood, many great restaurants that are as good as any five star you would find in Canada or the US and half the price.
-Some places will even allow you to bring your own wine and will just charge you a small corking fee.
+There is an abundance of fresh seafood, many great nearby restaurants are as good as any five star you would find in Canada or the US and half the price.
+Some places will allow you to bring your own wine and will charge you a small corking fee.
 Most restaurants have purified water and ice.
-Something to note,most places will only accept cash or pesos, not credit cards,you can use your bank card at the atm.It is a good idea to bring 2 bank cards and 2 credit cards.
+Something to note,most places will only accept cash or pesos, not credit cards.
+You can use your bank card at the ATM and is a good idea to bring 2 bank cards and 2 credit cards.

 Note: You should advise your credit card company that you will be visiting Mexico.

 Please email us if you have any questions: http://email@example.com

 There are great places to watch sunsets and enjoy happy hour (2 for one drinks).
 If you like music and dancing, there are some of the best local musicians that gather at different places and happening spots around Barra and Melaque and you will hear great jazz, blues and traditional Mexican music.
 There is even a night club or two where you can dance into the wee hours of the morning.